openshift-labs/learn-katacoda/middleware/middleware-quarkus/panache/06-exercise-table.md

 ## Congratulations

 In this scenario you got a glimpse of the power of Quarkus apps when dealing with large amounts of data.

+You also got to experience Quarkus Remote Development, where local changes are immediately reflected in remote applications.
+You deployed the app to OpenShift and live-coded changes on the fly.

-There is much more to Quarkus than fast startup times and low resource usage, so keep on exploring additional scenarios to learn more, and be sure to visit [quarkus.io](https://quarkus.io) to learn even more about the architecture and capabilities of this exciting new framework for Java developers.
+There is much more to Quarkus than this, so keep on exploring additional scenarios to learn more, and be sure to visit [quarkus.io](https://quarkus.io) to learn even more about the architecture and capabilities of this exciting new framework for Java developers.

 # Extra Credit